Coral reefs of Jamaica: Pollution

 Sewage pollution has led to eutrophication which results in an abundance of nutrients for microalgal populations to bloom.
-The United Nations Environmental Program determined that 85 percent of the sewage entering the Caribbean ocean is untreated.
+The United Nations Environmental Program determined that 85% of the sewage entering the Caribbean ocean is untreated.
 This raw sewage contains dissolved inorganic nutrients, pathogens, heavy metals, and toxins that can cause coral bleaching, disease, increased mortality, and decreased coral growth.
 A study concluded that increased nutrients such as, inorganic nitrogen and phosphorus, doubled the probability of coral diseases and tripled the probability of bleaching.
 An increase of inorganic nitrogen was also linked to the presence of pathogens which can lead to coral mortality.
 The heavy metals prevent respiration and nerve communication within the coral which also leads to coral mortality.

 Ocean acidification

 Another consequence of global warming is ocean acidification.
 CO2 dissolves into the seawater thus changing its chemical composition; this new addition of carbonic acid shifts the pH value lower, making it more acidic.
 Ocean acidification adversely affects corals by affecting the rate at which they can generate their skeletal structures.
 The basic constituent in a coral's skeleton structure is calcium carbonate which breaks down in the presence of acid.
 The carbon cycle then becomes disrupted and as a result there is a reduction in the concentration of carbonate ions in the seawater.
 Marine calcification is now inversely affected which impacts calcifying organisms such as corals as it now becomes harder to build and form their calcium carbonate structures.
 Without a supportive skeleton, corals will naturally be more frail and easily damaged during storm surges, while the rate of growth and recovery are both slowed.
 The corals also become weaker, and more susceptible to disease which significantly takes a toll on the resilience of the reefs.